By the end of the war between the states, King Ranch had grown to 146,000 acres – supporting thousands of head of cattle.

 The boy who started as an impoverished, indentured jeweler’s apprentice became and adventuresome, hard working and visionary businessman who, by the time of his death in 1885, had made his indelible mark on the landscape and taken his place as a titan among the ranks of the tamers of the Texas range.

 Rebuffing adversity and taking advantage of opportunities when he saw them, Richard King, along with his indispensable Kineños, tamed the land and revolutionized the ranching business.
-By the time of his death in 1885, Richard King had created a legacy that would become known, far and wide, as the birthplace of American ranching.
-The boy who started as an impoverished, indentured jeweler’s apprentice became an adventuresome, hard working and visionary businessman who, by the time of his death in 1885, had made his indelible mark on the landscape and taken his place as a titan among the ranks of the tamers of the Texas range.
+By the time of his death in 1885, Richard King had created a legacy that would become known, far and wide, as one of the Birthplaces of the American Ranching Industry.
+The boy who started as an impoverished, indentured jeweler’s apprentice became an adventuresome, hard working, and visionary businessman who, by the time of his death in 1885, had made his indelible mark on the landscape and taken his place as a titan among the ranks of the tamers of the Texas range.

 Consolidation and Organization

-During some legal proceedings in Corpus Christi in 1881, Captain King was so impressed with the opposing counsel that he sought him out after matters were settled.
-This young lawyer would soon be handling the lion’s share of the great rancher’s legal work.
-His interest would also light on a lovely young lady in the King household – the captain’s youngest daughter, Alice Gertrudis King.
-That young lawyer’s name was Robert Justus Kleberg, and he married Alice in 1886, during the year after Captain King’s death in 1885.
+During some legal proceedings in Corpus Christi in 1881, Captain King was so impressed with the opposing counsel that he sought out the opposing counsel law firm after matters were settled.
+This young lawyer representing the firm would soon be handling the lion’s share of the great rancher’s legal work.
+His interest would also light on a lovely young lady in the King household – the Captain’s youngest daughter, Alice Gertrudis King.
+That young lawyer’s name was Robert Justus Kleberg, and he married Alice in 1886, the year after Captain King’s death in 1885.

 The Texas Fever Tick created significant problems for the marketing of cattle from South Texas.
 Robert J. Kleberg designed the first cattle dipping vats to battle the tick.

-Robert J. Kleberg oversaw the building of cross fences that divided the vast acres into managed pastures.
-He established a concerted program to accelerate the breed improvement of horses and cattle on the ranch.
-He imported top equine stock and led efforts to develop a breed of cattle that could withstand the hot, harsh South Texas climate.
-He also initiated an aggressive mesquite-clearing program on the ranch.
+Robert J. Kleberg oversaw the building of cross fences that divided the vast acreage into managed pastures.
+He established a concerted program to accelerate the breed improvement of horses and cattle on the Ranch.
+He imported top equine stock and led efforts to develop a cattle breed that could withstand the harsh South Texas climate.
+He also initiated an aggressive mesquite-clearing program.

 The Texas Fever Tick created significant problems for the marketing of cattle from South Texas.
 Robert J. Kleberg designed the first cattle dipping vats to battle the tick.
 In addition to all of these accomplishments, Mr. Kleberg built a facility that was, for a time, the largest cattle rail operation in the world.